vanjoe/ORCA/systems/zedboard/README.md

 To simulate, start by running `make sim`.
-This builds the file software/test.coe which initializes the block RAMs, and generates and opens the design in Vivado sourcing the sim.tcl script.
-Once in Vivado open the TCL console and use the following commands provided by sim.tcl:
+This builds the file software/test.coe which initializes the block RAMs, and generates and opens the design in Vivado sourcing the simulate.tcl script.
+Once in Vivado open the TCL console and use the following commands provided by simulate.tcl:

 * `reset_sim` - Reset the simulation and reload all IP to get source file changes.
 * `start_sim` - Launch a simulation, forcing signals that need to be forced,